Community based pastoral support with online learning

 Curriculum

-Our programme also places a strong focus on mental health, wellbeing, and life skills, ensuring students develop the confidence, resilience, and coping strategies they need to succeed both in education and in life.
+Through BravEd, students develop the confidence, resilience, and coping strategies they need to succeed both in education and in life.

 We believe every young person should have the opportunity to achieve nationally recognised qualifications and gain essential life skills.
 For those who need extra support or accreditation, we provide additional qualifications to aid progression – but we never limit the chance for students to sit Year 11 terminal exams if they are ready and able to do so.

-School details
+Key details

 Statement of qualifications: Progress Community offer a variety of qualifications to students.
 In academic year 2024/2025, we supported 47 formerly disengaged/ NEET young people to complete their GCSE exams.
-Students also took part in the CENTURY Spring Challenge and landed in the top five globally answering a total of 4,500 questions over the month span.

 Number of complaints within last academic year – 2024/2025 – 0 complaints.